Fish pond: Aquaculture

 Fish ponds are also being promoted in developing countries.
 They provide a source of food and income from the sale of fish for small farmers and can also supply irrigation needs and water for livestock.
 The ecosystem and production services offered by carp farming in fish ponds have immense societal and economic advantages.
 For example, per production cycle, common carp aquaculture in the whole Central and Eastern Europe fishponds offer at least 579 million € worth of services, some of which are realized while a larger part is intangible.
-European carp aquaculture in fishponds is probably cleaner than most food production sectors in the European Union, offering lesser nutrient burden to the environment than standard crop and livestock sectors.
+European carp aquaculture in fishponds has a smaller footprint than other crop and livestock sectors in the European Union.